koralreeef/anypercent-cuecollection/ch1.md

    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/775398291177209886/unknown.png)
    \
    This strat becomes manageable if you know what to look for.
-Neutral and hold jump off the circled corner, then upright dash + buffer neutral jump at any point past the line.
+Neutral, wallkick and hold jump off the circled corner, then upright dash + buffer neutral jump at any point past the line.
 Be sure to start holding left as soon as you see madeline cornerkick.
   </details>

 [⇦ Back to Main Page](https://github.com/koralreeef/anypercent-cuecollection)